-Anyone who’s ever experienced Thanksgiving travel knows how stressful it can be.
+Anyone who’s ever experienced holiday travel knows how stressful it can be.
 Maybe stressful isn’t even the right word.
 (Panic-inducing?
 Heinous?
 Hellacious?)
 Between the crowds, oversold flights, weather delays, and questionable, overpriced airport food, it’s enough to send even the most emotionally stable of us into a tailspin.

 Know Your Carry-on Essentials